EighteenZi/rocksdb_wiki/Read-Modify-Write-Benchmarks.md

     TODO

 # Merge operator update random
 Using merge operator, we are able to perform read-modify-write using only one operator.
-In this benchmark, we did 50.000.000 iterations of:
+In this benchmark, we performed 50.000.000 iterations of:

-* Using "uint64add" merge operator, read a random key, add 1, write a random key
+* Execute "uint64add" merge operator on a random key, which adds 1 to the value associated with the key

 As in previous benchmark, each value was 8 bytes and Write Ahead Log was turned off.